harshi896/harshi896/README.md

 # 💫 About Me:
 Hi there! 👋

-I’m currently working on

-Building web applications using Django and React.
+🔭 I’m currently working on Building web applications using Django and React.
 Enhancing my blog website created with Django, HTML, CSS, and SQLite.
 Expanding my portfolio website using React.
-👯 I’m looking to collaborate on

-Open-source projects related to web development and frontend/backend integration.
+👯 I’m looking to collaborate on Open-source projects related to web development and frontend/backend integration.
 Freelancing projects to gain professional experience.
-🤝 I’m looking for help with

-Improving my problem-solving skills for coding competitions.
+🤝 I’m looking for help with Improving my problem-solving skills for coding competitions.
 Transitioning from beginner to professional in freelancing.
-🌱 I’m currently learning

-Advanced React concepts and modern web development practices.
+🌱 I’m currently learning Advanced React concepts and modern web development practices.
 Design and deployment strategies for personal projects.
-💬 Ask me about

-Creating responsive and visually appealing websites.
+💬 Ask me about Creating responsive and visually appealing websites.
 My experience in the Walmart Global Tech Virtual Program.
 Starting out as a developer post-graduation.
-⚡ Fun fact
-I recently quit smoking and am now focusing on improving my lung health while building a better lifestyle, including hitting the gym regularly. 💪